 For example, actual field operations may consist of having a pump turn on and off depending on the high and low water levels in a storage tank.
-To model this type of situation, the user can place a number of simple controls on the elements with operation change.
+To model this type of situation, you can place a number of simple controls on the elements with operation change.
 Simple controls are applied to both steady state and extended period simulations.

-Closed - Will close the element (Pipe, Pump or Valve) if the condition specified in the Control is satisfied.
+Closed - Will close the element (Pipe, Pump, or Valve) if the condition specified in the Control is satisfied.

-Open - Opens the element (Pipe, Pump or Valve) if the condition specified in the Control is satisfied.
+Open - Opens the element (Pipe, Pump, or Valve) if the condition specified in the Control is satisfied.

-Setting - Specify the Pump (speed factor) or Valve (flow, pressure or loss) setting here.
+Setting - Specify the Pump (speed factor) or Valve (flow, pressure, or loss) setting here.

 Choose this if you want your controls to be based on Node Level (pressure at a junction node, level at a tank or reservoir node).
-Enter the Control Node ID or click on the select icon to choose the node graphically and enter a value in the value box.
+Enter the Control Node ID or click on the select icon to choose the node graphically and enter a value in the value box

 Choose this if you want your control to be based on pipe flow.
 Enter the control Pipe ID or click on the select icon to choose the pipe graphically and enter a value in the value box and select if the target flow is to be above or below the selected value.